-Applicants must meet the minimum requirements mentioned in 4.1 and 4.2 above.
-NSC and NCV applications received via the Central Applications Office (CAO) will be scored and ranked from highest to lowest points.
-Based on these rankings, those learners with the highest points will be offered a firm place, the learners who have applied with their grade 11 results may be offered a conditional place subject to them meeting the requirements in 4.1 and 4.2 above.
+Applicants must meet the minimum requirements mentioned in 4.1 above.
+NSC and NCV applications received via the Central Applications Office(CAO) will be scored and ranked from highest to lowest points.
+Based on theserankings, those learners with the highest points will be offered a firm place, thelearners who have applied with their grade 11 results may be offered a conditional place subject to them meeting the requirements in 4.1 above.

-4.3 Registration
+4.2 Registration

-4.3.1 All courses offered are semester courses and registration takes place once a yearin January.
+4.2.1 All courses offered are semester courses and registration take place once a year in January.
 Admission to first year of study is in January.
 See General Rules G3, G4, G5, G6, G16 and G7.

-4.3.2 The last date for acceptance of late enrolments or transfers from other departments will be four weeks from the commencement of lectures.
+4.2.2 The last date for acceptance of late enrolments or transfers from other departments will be four weeks from the commencement of lectures.

-4.3.3 Applications by students wishing to transfer from other institutions/courses will be considered on an individual basis and may be accepted into the first year of the Diploma in Management Sciences (Operations Management)
+4.2.3 Applications by students wishing to transfer from other institutions/courses will be considered on an individual basis and may be accepted into the first year of the Diploma in Management Sciences (Operations Management), subject to having met the entrance requirements, availability of space and enrolment targets.

-4.4 Exemptions and transfers
+4.3 Exemptions and transfers